Relationship Values: Your Needs and Her Needs

 Each of us desires a uniquely personal set of attributes to feel satisfied, happy and content.

-Listen To Me Describe Relationship Values <===Click Here [Audio]
+Listen To Me Describe Relationship Values <===Click Here

-If you get a chance before tomorrow, click the link above and listen to my description of Relationship Values.
+Click the link above and listen to my description of Relationship Values.
 Takes only a few minutes.

-This is valuable information even if you are dating, because it will show you what
+This is valuable information even if you are dating, because it will show you what potential partners are seeking as they assess your character.
+And asking for what you need helps them make you happy.

 “Meet your lover’s needs as you would want your lover to meet yours.”